The Unpublished Picturebook Showcase

 At the Bologna Children’s Book Fair 2022, we were finally able to bring together the selected projects from the previous years for a physical showcase.
 We arranged sessions with publishers from the jury and selected artists, talking about the projects and sharing valuable feedback.

-Since launching The Unpublished Picturebook Showcase, more than 80 of the selected picturebook projects have so far been acquired by publishers around the world, and many of the artists have been approached by publishers and agents, interested in their work.
+Since launching The Unpublished Picturebook Showcase, more than 100 of the selected picturebook projects have so far been acquired by publishers around the world, and many of the artists have been approached by publishers and agents.

 Learn more about the dPICTUS platform